The DOMA Decision Allows Same-Sex Married Couples to Receive Benefits

 Estate Tax and Estate Planning Benefits

-Same-sex married couples cannot take advantage of a myriad of estate planning benefits available to married couples of the same sex.
+There are a myriad of estate planning benefits available to married couples.

 Estate and gift tax exemption.
-Federal law exempts a certain amount of money from federal estate taxes and federal gift taxes for all property left to a surviving spouse (currently the exemption is $3.5 million).
-The surviving spouse does not pay taxes on any amount she receives from her deceased spouse that's under the exemption limit.
+Federal law exempts a certain amount of money from federal estate taxes and federal gift taxes for all property left to a surviving spouse (currently the exemption is $5 million).
+The surviving spouse does not pay taxes on any amount he or she receives from the deceased spouse that's under the exemption limit.

 Estate Tax "Portability."
 Married couples can combine their personal estate tax exemptions.
 This means that the second spouse to die can leave property worth up to $10 million free from federal estate tax.
-Gay or lesbian couples do not get the "portability," so that the second spouse to die can leave only $5 million tax-free.
+Unmarried couples do not get the "portability," so that the second partner in a relationship to die can leave only $5 million tax-free.

-life estate trusts.
-Heterosexual married couples can create life estate trusts, including QTIP trusts and QDOT trusts, which provide distinct tax advantages upon the death of one spouse.
+Life estate trusts.
+Married couples can create life estate trusts, including QTIP trusts and QDOT trusts, which provide distinct tax advantages upon the death of one spouse.
 For example, the QTIP trust allows surviving spouses to use trust property tax-free in certain circumstances.
 The QDOT trust allows a non-U.S. citizen surviving spouses to postpone paying any estate taxes above the exemption amount.

 Veteran and Military Benefits

-The heterosexual spouses of deceased veterans are entitled to a myriad of benefits, including health care, death pensions, educational assistance, home loan guarantees, vocational training, and bereavement counseling.
+Spouses of deceased veterans are entitled to numerous benefits, including health care, death pensions, educational assistance, home loan guarantees, vocational training, and bereavement counseling.

 Spouses of living military personnel may be eligible for health care, family separation pay, and relocation assistance, among many other benefits.
 For more information, see the Veteran Benefit Administration website.
-Same-sex spouses are not entitled to these services and benefits.
+Now that DOMA has been overturned, same-sex married spouses should also be entitled to these services and benefits.

 Federal Employment Benefits

 More than 22 million Americans are employed by the federal government.
-Many of the employment benefits that the federal government provides to its employees and their families are tied to marriage status.
-These benefits, which are part of the employee's compensation package, are denied to gay and lesbian employees.
+Many of the employment benefits that the federal government provides to its employees and their families are tied to marital status.
+These benefits, which are part of the employee's compensation package, are denied to unmarried employees.
 Examples of a few of these benefits include: